 Treatment for active TB may involve taking several drugs for

-It is essential to complete the full course of treatment, even if symptoms go away.
+It is essential for people to complete the full course of treatment, even if symptoms go away.
 If a person stops taking their medication early, some bacteria can survive and become resistant to antibiotics.
-In this case, the person may go on to develop drug resistant TB.
+In this case, the person may go on to develop drug-resistant TB.

 Depending on the parts of the body that TB affects, a doctor may also prescribe corticosteroids.